-The preliminary airspace and flight paths as presented in the final Environmental Impact Statement (EIS) have been authorised by the Minister for Infrastructure, Transport, Regional Development and Local Government.
+The preliminary airspace and flight paths as presented in the final Environmental Impact Statement (EIS) were authorised by the Minister for Infrastructure, Transport, Regional Development and Local Government in June 2025.
+You can view the final EIS here.

 The Minister has announced the Australian Government's commitment to implement operational measures to mitigate against aircraft noise, particularly at night.